Parrott-R/Processing_OceanVelocityData/README.md

 rm(Mybathy)
 ```

-## Plotting the absolute current velocity with ggplot2
+## Plotting the absolute current velocity using the ggplot2 package

 We created a template for a ggplot2 section plot, with a classic theme, to plot the interpolated current velocity data.
 We recommend ggplot2 over other R plotting packages due to the customisation possibilities.
 On the x-axis, distance can be replaced with longitude or latitude depending on the layout of the sampling transect.
 This template uses the colour blind-friendly viridis palette with a customised legend. geom_polygon is used to overlay the bathymetry.